 How to make rosehip tea

-You can enjoy rosehip tea hot or chilled in the summer.
-Make it a little stronger for iced rosehip tea as the flavour will be less pronounced when it is chilled.
+You can enjoy rosehip tea chilled in the summer.
+Add a few extra rosehips to the pot to make the tea a little stronger as the flavour will be less pronounced when it is served cold.

 Frequently ask questions

 You really don't need to!
-Just give them a quick rinse if necessary and pop them in the teapot.
-If you want to enjoy the tea at other times of the year, freeze them.
+Just give them a quick rinse if necessary, remove any stems and leaves and pop the whole rosehips in the teapot.
+If you want to enjoy the tea at other times of the year, it's best to freeze them.

 All rosehips are edible and can be used for tea.
 However, the rosehips from the dog rose are the most flavoursome.
 The hips on the Japanese Rosa Rugosa are very large and round and a little less concentrated.

-Why not try making some other healthy drinks or wild teas at home?
+Why not try making some other healthy drinks or wild foraged teas at home?
 Nettle and mint tea and this elderflower tea recipe are very easy to make.
-Or try some quick elderberry cordial.
-You might be able to forage most of the ingredients for free!
+If you grow your own strawberries, you can make strawberry leaf tea.

 Recipe